 Adam and Tonya are known in the Mac world as writers, editors, and speakers.
 They are also parents to Tristan, who thinks ebooks about clipper ships and castles would be cool.

 PRODUCTION CREDITS

-Take Control logo: Jeff Tolbert

-Cover design: Jon Hersh

-Editor in Chief and template master: Tonya Engst
+Take Control logo: Jeff Tolbert Cover design: Jon Hersh Editor in Chief: Tonya Engst

-Publisher and grep automation master: Adam Engst
+Publisher: Adam Engst